 What’s in this article:

-- Types of keywords to consider
+- 12 different types of SEO keywords to know

-- How to conduct keyword research
+- How to conduct basic SEO keyword research

-- Keyword tools and software
+- SEO keyword tools and software (free and paid)

 - Key takeaways

-What are keywords and why are they important?
+What are SEO keywords and why are they so important?

-3. Exact Match Keywords:
+3. Exact match keywords:

-4. Broad Match Keywords:
+4. Broad match keywords:

 Broad match keywords allow for variations and related terms, not necessarily matching the exact phrase but capturing the general theme.
 These help capture a broader audience but can sometimes lead to less relevant traffic.

-5. Phrase Match Keywords:
+5. Phrase match keywords:

 These are keywords that match a user’s query within a larger phrase.
-They offer a balance between broad and exact match keywords, capturing more relevant traffic than broad match while being more flexible than exact match.
+They offer a good balance between broad and exact match keywords, capturing more relevant traffic than broad match while being more flexible than exact match.

-6. Branded Keywords:
+6. Branded keywords:

 Keywords that don’t include any brand names and focus on generic terms.
 They are crucial for attracting new customers who may not yet be aware of your brand.

-8. Transactional Keywords:
+8. Transactional keywords:

-9. Informational Keywords:
+9. Informational keywords:

-10. Navigational Keywords:
+10. Navigational keywords:

-11. Local Keywords:
+11. Local keywords:

-12. Seasonal Keywords:
+12. Seasonal keywords:

-How to conduct keyword research
+How to conduct basic SEO keyword research

 Come up with a list of seed keywords

+Start by listing out the core topics related to your business or industry.
 For example, if you run an online fitness store, your core topics might include:

 - Fitness equipment